 SQUEEZE - Image reconstruction software

 SQUEEZE is an image reconstruction software package for optical interferometry developed by Fabien Baron of Georgia State University and distributed under an open source (GPL v3) license.
-It is designed to image complex astrophysical sources, while (optionally) modeling them simultaneously with analytic models.
+It is designed to image complex astrophysical sources, while (optionally) modeling them simultaneously with analytic model (e.g. "SPARCO" mode).
+SQUEEZE can do polychromatic imaging provided the number of binned spectral channels remains low.
 SQUEEZE is based on Markov Chain Monte-Carlo (MCMC) exploration of the imaging probability space, and reconstructs images and associated error bars from standard OIFITS data.
 SQUEEZE leverages the Open Multi-Processing (OpenMP) application programming interface to implement simulated annealing and parallel tempering, in the hope of avoiding the local minima better than classic gradient-based image reconstruction software.

 The Multi-aperture Image Reconstruction Algorithm (MIRA) is an algorithm for image reconstruction from interferometric data.
 The software is written in Yorick.
 MiRA proceeds by direct minimization of a penalized likelihood.
 This penalty is the sum of two terms: a likelihood term which enforces agreement of the model with the data, plus a regularization term to account for priors.
 The priors are required to lever the many degeneracies due to the sparseness of the spatial frequency sampling.
 MiRA implements many different regularizations (quadratic or edge-preserving smoothness, total variation, maximum entropy, etc.) and lets the user defines their own priors.
 The likelihood penalty is modular and designed to account for available data of any kind (complex visibilities, powerspectra and/or closure phase).
 One of the strengths of MiRA is that it is purely based on an inverse problem approach and can therefore cope with incomplete data sets; for instance, MiRA can build an image without any Fourier phase information.